brad-lin/FreePSXBoot/builder/README.md

                 builder -base 0x801ffcd0 -vector 0x802009b4 -old 0x4d3c -new 0xbe48 -in payload.bin -out card.mcd -tload 0x801b0000

 -model    the model version, as 3 or 4 digits (e.g. 9002).
 If you use this option, don't use base, vector, old, and new.
+-bios     the BIOS version, as X.Y (e.g. 4.4).
+If you use this option, don't use base ,vector, old, and new.
 -base     the base address of the stack array being exploited from buInit -vector   the address of the value we want to modify.
 Use 0x802 as a prefix, e.g. 0x802009b4 to modify value at address 0x09b4.
 -old      the original value to modify